The search engine giant announced last week that they would be adding additional features to their new Google Search Console (GSC).

 Mobile friendliness also includes developing layouts and content that assists on-the-go visitors with finding the information they seek.
 Google, for example, has found that 94% of people on smartphones use them to find local information.
 Creating content that addresses these local intentions and anticipates what people want to see will produce higher engagement rates.

-Google continues to work towards an improved user experience, and that includes giving site owners the tools they need to improve the usefulness of the content they produce.
-Through using these features, you will have greater insight into your site’s performance and what you can do to boost it with the help of the BrightEdge SEO platform.
+With the new Google Search Console, Google continues to work towards an improved user experience, and that includes giving site owners the tools they need to improve the usefulness of the content they produce.
+Through using these features, you will have greater insight into your site’s performance and what you can do to boost it with the help of the new Google Search Console and the BrightEdge SEO platform.